-Assaf: We chose to use serverless services such as Amazon Athena, Amazon Kinesis Data Firehose, and AWS Lambda in order to get a robust, scalable solution that allows us to build fast while reducing costs.
+Assaf: We chose to use serverless services such as Amazon Athena, Amazon Data Firehose, and AWS Lambda in order to get a robust, scalable solution that allows us to build fast while reducing costs.
 Athena, for example, allows us to query the data stored in Amazon S3 on demand, and without the need to keep an always-on database.
-Kinesis Data Firehose allows us to ingest data in near real-time and at scale, without worrying about the need to scale the ingestion data stream.
+Amazon Data Firehose allows us to ingest data in near real-time and at scale, without worrying about the need to scale the ingestion data stream.

 Figure 1 – Audit mechanism solution architecture.